Move between regions

 Under Is the problem you're reporting related to a recent service change?, choose N/A. Select a severity level, then select Next.

 Add your contact information, then Submit.

 Our support team will be in touch.
-The support team makes sure you're authorized to make this request, confirms your awareness of the issues listed above, and obtains written approval to confirm you want to move your tenant between regions.
+The support team makes sure you're authorized to make this request, confirms your awareness of the issues listed earlier, and obtains written approval to confirm you want to move your tenant between regions.

 Be sure to provide contact details for someone who can act as the point of contact for Support.
 The contact has to be available after business hours.

 Support will review the submitted information, including your tenant object ID, current data region, and target data region.
 After details are confirmed, we'll coordinate the proposed migration time frame with you.